Virginia Tech Shootings Fast Facts

 March 2007 - Cho purchases a 9mm Glock pistol and 50 rounds of ammunition from Roanoke Firearms for $571.

-9:01 am - Cho mails a package containing video, photographs and writings to NBC News in New York City.
+9:01 a.m. - Cho mails a package containing video, photographs and writings to NBC News in New York.
 NBC doesn't receive it until two days later due to an incorrect address on the package.

-9:55 am - University officials send a third message about the second shooting via e-mail and text messages to students.
+9:55 a.m. - University officials send a third message about the second shooting via email and text messages to students.

 April 17, 2007 - Virginia Tech Police announce that they "have been able to confirm the identity of the gunman at Norris Hall.
 That person is Seung-Hui Cho.
 He was a 23-year-old South Korean here in the US as a resident alien."